You must learn basic photography. If you want to make successful photographs, that's where it all starts.

 And when you learn basic photography, there's one VIC (very important concept) to understand that will help you achieve the best exposure for your photograph:

 What are all these different camera modes?
-I admit they're a bit confusing, especially when you first learn basic photography principles.
+They're a bit confusing, especially when you first learn basic photography principles.

 Want your camera to run the whole show?
 Dial AUTO.
 But I want you to get beyond that!